CarolinaTorrente/CarolinaTorrente/README.md

 ### Hello! 👋
-My name is Carolina Torrente, I'm from Spain/France and I'm studying Data Science and Engineering (in english)
+My name is Carolina Torrente, I am a Data Science and Engineering student and I am fluent in English, Spanish and French

 ## SKILLS